agsb/jelly/documents/LogBook.md

 For state logics need more 4 x quad dual AND and 2 x quad dual NAND, uses about 98/2 == 49 lines of wirewrap.

-But all state logics could be replaced by one more eeprom, 24/2 == 12 lines of wirewrap.
+But all state logics could be replaced by one more eeprom, 24/2 == 12 lines of wirewrap, and the OR detector by a array of diodes.

 ### 23/08/2023